1993 166 cm Chestnut

 Van Olst sold the stallion to Leon Melchior (hence the ‘z’ that is sometimes tacked onto his name) and because Melchior failed to present a collection of foals to the KWPN, he lost his approved status.
 It was a decade later, in 2010 before he was welcomed back into the KWPN ranks.

 Under van Olst’s ownership, Andiamo competed up to 1.30 classes.
 At Zangersheide, Jos Lansink competed him until he sustained a soft tissue injury.
-Sold to the De Slovere stud in Belgium, he successfully competed at Grand Prix level with Christophe Cleeren and Jean Claude Vangeenberghe.
+Sold to the De Slovere stud in Belgium, he successfully competed at Grand Prix level with Kristof Cleeren and Jean Claude Vangeenberghe.
+With Jean Claude he was 2nd in the Brussels **** Grand Prix in 2004, and the same year was 2nd in the Rome World Cup class.
+With Kristof, he won the 2006 British Open Championships at Sheffield CSI****, and in the previous year, the pair were part of the winning Nations Cup team at Gijon.

 “Conformation-wise they’re not selection horses, and Andiamo himself moved a bit on his forehand and trailed with his hind legs.
 His offspring are better in that respect, and he sires nice horses when he’s bred to a nice mare.
 And he always passes on his Thoroughbred blood: you won’t find any cold ones.
 He produces jumpers form the most divergent combinations.”